 As part of a project on Data Science for Social Good, I ran text clustering algorithms on well-known hateful and toxic subreddits, and collaborated with a cross-disciplinary team of artists, architects and engineers to present the findings at The Cooper Union 2018 End of Year Show.
 I also wrote a blog post on my results, and gave a talk on the data science that went into the project.

-Here are some open source software libraries that I contribute to regularly.
+Here are some open source software libraries that I’ve made substantial contributions to.